-- Make and express choices - Demonstrate independence in selecting activities and resources - Explore new learning - Take control and responsibility for their actions and needs - Use initiative and their developing powers of reasoning to solve the problems they encounter in their work - Develop the perseverance to engage increasingly complex play, working sometimes independently and at other times collaboratively with increasing concentration. - With support, begin to take responsibility for their self-care, including using the toilet, hand washing and understanding the importance of oral hygiene.
+- Make and express choices - Demonstrate independence in selecting activities and resources - Explore new learning - Take control and responsibility for their actions and needs - Use initiative and their developing powers of reasoning to solve the problems they encounter in their work - Develop the perseverance to engage increasingly complex play, working sometimes independently and at other times collaboratively with increasing concentration

-The same problem-solving approach applies to areas of social conflict where children are supported in verbalising their feelings, acknowledging, and respecting the needs of others and working towards mutually acceptable solutions so that they develop an understanding of both themselves and the part they play in a group and of what is right, wrong, and why.
-Adult examples and support, activities, stories, and the sharing of experiences help to develop an understanding of a range of feelings and care for all living things, property, and the environment.
-The children are introduced to concepts of sharing, caring, honesty, relationships, kindness, feeling and empathy.
+The same problem-solving approach applies to areas of social conflict where children are supported in verbalising their feelings, acknowledging and respecting the needs of others and working towards mutually acceptable solutions so that they develop an understanding of both self, and the part they play in a group and of what is right and wrong and why.
+Adult example and support, activities, stories and the sharing of experiences help to develop an understanding of a range of feelings and care for all living things, property and the environment.
+The children are introduced to concepts of: sharing, caring, honesty, relationships, kindness, feeling and empathy.